 Navigating the ins and outs of being a couple can be tricky.
-When the relationship is new, we’re typically on our very best behavior, not wanting to say or do the wrong thing.
-After you’ve been together a while, you get more comfortable with each other.
+When the relationship is new, we’re typically on our very best behavior.
+You might not want to say or do the wrong thing.
+After you’ve been together a while, you get more comfortable.
 Sharing emotions and experiences can become easier with increased levels of trust and understanding.
 Just like any relationship, communication is key.
 You might not want to discuss your cannabis use with your partner.
 Maybe it’s too soon, or you just don’t quite feel comfortable enough.

 Having these conversations can be tough, but it doesn’t have to be.
 Some patients may feel uncomfortable discussing their medical conditions, and that’s ok too.
 Only you will know when the right time is to talk to your partner about consuming cannabis.

 When it comes to cannabis and couples, there are some specific results that couples can benefit from.
 By being open and honest about consuming cannabis, you’re laying the foundation for trust, which can be the pillar to a healthy relationship.
 In addition to being able to talk to each other openly and freely, the act of consuming cannabis can benefit couples as well.

 One study looked at how consuming cannabis affected levels of intimacy in relationships between couples.
 The results were positive.

 They found that couples who consumed cannabis in the presence of their partner were much more likely to experience intimacy events.

 This stands true even if only one partner is consuming cannabis, and the other is not.
 Consuming without the partner present however, did not influence levels of intimacy.
 This means just being in the same room as your partner when you consume cannabis, can potentially improve your relationship.